 You were choosing to be authentic, and true to your heart and mind’s leading.

 You were choosing to agree with the truth about how you loved.

 The alternative would never have been an option.

 Why is it so hard for you to believe that LGBTQ people are operating any differently?

 Many Christians like to say that a gay person is “struggling with their sexuality”, but that is usually incorrect.
 In most cases, they are only struggling with the way Christians are treating them because of their sexuality.
 They are struggling to avoid condemnation, struggling to stay hidden and protected from the bullies, struggling to remain in faith communities where they are mistreated and shunned.

 Their conflict is usually not with their sexuality or with God, but with the hateful people of God.

-It’s rather careless to treat the gay community as if they are choosing their path of orientation, because what you’re implying when you do so, is that they are naturally wired to be straight but are making the conscious decision to act in direct opposition to this.
+It’s rather careless to treat the gay community as if they are choosing their path of orientation, because what you’re implying when you do so—is that they are naturally wired to be straight, but making the conscious decision to act in direct opposition to this.
 You are charging them with the most profound emotional treason.

-Does that line of thinking work at all if you superimpose it onto your own life?
-That would mean that you could just as easily be gay as straight; that you could, with enough cajoling and suggestion and support and prayer—choose to be attracted to, desiring of, and aroused by someone of the same sex.
+Does that line of thinking work at all if you superimpose it onto your own life; that you could just as easily be gay as straight; that you could, with enough cajoling and suggestion and support and prayer—choose to be attracted to, desiring of, and aroused by someone of the same sex.

 Do you bristle at that idea?
 (Especially you super manly heterosexual Christian men) Do you find the concept offensive, even?